Whistle Blower Policy

 Unless otherwise specified in this Policy, the following terms shall bear the meanings respectively assigned to them herein.

-• Employee: An employee is every bona fide employee currently in the employment of the Company.
-For the purpose of this Policy, employee includes directors of the Company.
+- Employee: An employee is every bona fide employee currently in the employment of the Company.
+For the purpose of this Policy, the employee includes directors of the Company.

-• Retaliation/Victimization: Any direct/indirect act taken against Whistle-Blower because of him making a disclosure pursuant of the OIT Whistle Blower Policy.
+- Retaliation/Victimization: Any direct/indirect act taken against the Whistle-Blower because of him making a disclosure pursuant of the OIT Whistle-Blower Policy.
 Retaliation includes, but is not restricted to:

 Applicability

-3.1.
-Breach of any law, statute or regulation by the Company.
+- Breach of any law, statute, or regulation by the Company.

 To be considered under the Policy, the complainant (i.e., employee or director making the complaint) is encouraged to provide the following information in his/her complaint which will be kept confidential:

-Without this information provided by the complainant the complaint will be considered anonymous, and the Disciplinary Committee would dismiss it and not proceed with the inquiry.
+Without this information provided by the complainant the complaint will be considered anonymous, and the Audit Committee would dismiss it and not proceed with the inquiry.

 Remedial/Disciplinary Action

 Appropriate remedial action can be taken up after investigation of the concern/complaint made by Employee.
 This stands true in case of the complaint/concern found valid and true.
-Corrective disciplinary action, as deemed appropriate by the Disciplinary Committee set up for the purpose will be taken.
+Corrective disciplinary action, as deemed appropriate by the Audit Committee set up will be taken.

 Confidentiality and Anonymity